-Do I have to complete a class on my third renewal?
+Do I have to complete a renewal class?

-For 3rd time renewals you are only required to reapply online with the DPS.
-The state currently has no requirements for classroom or firearms qualifications for third time renewals.SIGN UP for a class TODAY! - top -
+Effective Sept 1, 2013, active CHL holders are only required to reapply online with the DPS prior to their expiration date.
+The state no longer has requirements for classroom or firearms qualifications for CHL renewals.SIGN UP for a class TODAY! - top -

-However, TexasCHL.us recommends attendance in a refresher class for new updates on any state law changes as well as firearms refresher since there is a potential for the passage of 2 legislative sessions in a 5 year licensing period.
+However, TexasCHL.us recommends attendance in a refresher class for new legislative updates and any state law changes, as well as firearms refresher since there is a potential for the passage of 2 legislative sessions in a 5 year licensing period.